 In our Natural Gas Pipelines segment, we are exposed to commodity price risk because our intrastate and interstate pipelines consume natural gas in operations and retain natural gas from our customers for operations or as part of our fee for services provided.
 When the amount consumed in operations differs from the amount provided by our customers, our pipelines must buy or sell natural gas, or store or use natural gas from inventory, which can expose this segment to commodity price risk depending on the regulatory treatment for this activity.
 To the extent that commodity price risk in our Natural Gas Pipelines segment is not mitigated by fuel cost-recovery mechanisms, we may use physical-forward sales or purchases to reduce the impact of natural gas price fluctuations.
-At December 31, 2018 and 2017, there were no financial derivative instruments with respect to our natural gas pipeline operations.
+At December 31, 2019 and 2018, there were no financial derivative instruments with respect to our natural gas pipeline operations.

-Interest-rate risk - We manage interest-rate risk through the use of fixed-rate debt, floating-rate debt, interest-rate swaps, and treasury lock contracts.
+Interest-rate risk - We manage interest-rate risk through the use of fixed-rate debt, floating-rate debt and interest-rate swaps.
 Interest-rate swaps are agreements to exchange interest payments at some future point based on specified notional amounts.
-In 2018, we entered into \$2.8 billion of forward-starting interest-rate swaps and treasury lock contracts to hedge the variability of interest payments on a portion of our forecasted debt issuances that may result from changes in the benchmark interest rate before the debt is issued.
-In addition, we entered into \$1.3 billion of forward-starting interest-rate swaps and treasury lock contracts rate before the debt is issued.
-In addition, we entered into \$1.3 billion of forward-starting interest-rate swaps to hedge the variability of our LIBOR based interest payments.
-Also in 2018, we settled \$1.0 billion of our forward-starting interest-rate swaps and treasury lock contracts related to our underwritten public offering of \$1.25 billion senior unsecured notes completed in July 2018, and \$500 million of our interest-rate swaps in January 2018 used to hedge our LIBOR-based interest payments.
+In 2019, we entered into \$625 million of forward-starting interest-rate swaps to hedge the variability of interest payments on a portion of our forecasted debt issuances that may result from changes in the benchmark interest rate before the debt is issued.
+We also settled \$1.8 billion of our forward-starting interest-rate swaps related to our underwritten public offering of \$1.25 billion senior unsecured notes in March 2019 and \$2.0 billion senior unsecured notes in August 2019.

-At December 31, 2018 and 2017, we had forward-starting interest-rate swaps with notional amounts totaling \$3.0 billion and \$1.3 billion , respectively, to hedge the variability of interest payments on a portion of our forecasted debt issuances.
-At December 31, 2018 and 2017, we had interest-rate swaps with notional amounts totaling \$1.3 billion and \$500 million , respectively, to hedge the variability of our LIBOR-based interest payments.
+At December 31, 2019 and 2018, we had forward-starting interest-rate swaps with notional amounts totaling \$1.8 billion and \$3.0 billion, respectively, to hedge the variability of interest payments on a portion of our forecasted debt issuances.
+At December 31, 2019 and 2018, we had interest-rate swaps with notional amounts totaling \$1.3 billion to hedge the variability of our LIBOR-based interest payments.
 All of our interest-rate swaps are designated as cash flow hedges.